 - Metal furniture

-Northeast and Southwest Locations
+16. Add Earth to Northeast and Southwest Sectors

 - Crystals and other minerals

-- Pottery and ceramics, such as figurines, pots, bowls and candle holders
+- Pottery and ceramics, such as figurines, pots, bowls, and candle holders

-- Cut glass and handblown glass objects
+- Cut glass and hand-blown glass objects

-Include Your Personal Touches
+17. Include Your Personal Touches to the Living Room

 While you want your living room to follow feng shui basics, you also want it to reflect your personal tastes.
 Don't be afraid to add your personal touches.
 Your room doesn't need Chinese furniture, objects, or symbols in order to follow feng shui principles.
 The true feng shui principles are about form and placement, not good luck symbols.
-If you apply sound these feng shui principles and rules to your décor, you'll have a very auspicious living room.
+If you apply sound feng shui principles and rules to your décor, you'll have a very auspicious living room.